technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/Before the HOL - SAP_plus_extend_and_innovate.md

 24. Retain this collection in Postman for use during the hands-on lab.

-### Task 5: Prepare payment data in Cosmos DB
+### Task 6: Prepare payment data in Cosmos DB

 Raw payment data is available in Azure Data Lake storage.
 This exercise walks through loading raw payment data into Cosmos DB by leveraging Azure Synapse Analytics.
-First, linked services are created - these act as the connection strings to external compute resources.
+First, linked services are created, these act as the connection strings to external compute resources.
 Next, integration datasets are created, these indicate the location and shape of the data being used in the migration.
 Finally, a pipeline is created to orchestrate moving data from Azure Data Lake Storage Gen2 to Cosmos DB.

 #### Step 1: Create linked services in Azure Synapse Analytics